 Important safety information:

-- PREGNANCY and BREAST-FEEDING: It is unknown if ipratropium aerosol suspension can cause harm to the fetus.
-If you become pregnant, discuss with your doctor the benefits and risks of using ipratropium aerosol suspension during pregnancy.
-It is unknown if ipratropium aerosol suspension is excreted in breast milk.
-If you are or will be breast-feeding while you are using ipratropium aerosol suspension, check with your doctor or pharmacist to discuss the risks to your baby.
+- PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
+You will need to discuss the benefits and risks of using ipratropium aerosol suspension while you are pregnant.
+It is not known if this medicine is found in breast milk.
+If you are or will be breast-feeding while you use ipratropium aerosol suspension, check with your doctor.
+Discuss any possible risks to your baby.